 Private-browsing capabilities are baked into the internet browsers you use everyday.
 Here's why it's important

 Firstly, private web browsing can block attempts to track your activity online, and also offers you the tool to check how your website is ranking with certain keywords from an unbiased, fresh perspective.
 You can use private browsing to see how your web pages are doing as if you were a new user; it's a little-known fact that Google always lists your most-visited sites at the top of listings, for example.

 This feature can also be used to see whether a website keeps showing you a cached web page, rather than the latest content.
 It can be verified by opening the web page in private browsing and comparing this with a web page in a regular window.

 The great thing is that most modern browsers allow users to enter a private browsing mode – whether it's Chrome's Incognito mode or Internet Explorer's InPrivate browsing.
-And because it's a baked-in part of most browser software, you can freely activate it on public or shared computers in a library, airport or hotel, for example to prevent the next user from gathering information on you.
+And because it's a baked-in part of most browser software, you can freely activate it on public or shared computers in a library, airport or hotel, for example, to prevent the next user from gathering information on you.

 What is private browsing?

 Private browsing allows you to hide your identity from the websites you're visiting.
 This means nothing will be recorded as you bounce around the web, including the IP address from which you're browsing from and any other details you may input into your browser.
 It means your searches also aren't recorded, so you won't see random adverts popping up as you navigate.

 The level of protection you'll get will depend on the browser you're using to surf.
 Some offer tracking protection as well as standard browsing protection, meaning the websites you visit won't be able to install cookies on your machine or utilise any other kind of tracking activity to see where you've come from or where you go to net from their site.